sicked-tiger/PTCGPB-Solo/README.md

 In the Accounts folder you will find an inject and extract ahk script.
 This is so you can inject or extract XML data which is where the accounts log-in info is saved.
 Run it and input the required info.

 # Common Issues
+__XML file not saving__
+- Make sure you enable root in your emulator settings
+- Also, when you first run the bot after pressing start it will prompt you for super user access.
+Select to allow forever.

 __Invalid port or failed to launch 1.ahk__
 - Your mumu folder path is different from the typical default path so find where it installed.
 Mine is in: C:\Program Files\Netease and this would be what i would paste there
 - Skip using the very first instance in the mumu multi instance window. i think the config file for that one is different so my script cant get its port